-Tax deductions are available for offset against income generated from exploiting IP assets or as a result of the sale of goods or services, where
+Tax deductions are available for offset against income generated from exploiting IP assets or as a result of the sale of goods or services, where the use of IP assets contributes to the value of such goods or services.

 For all accounting periods beginning before 1 January 2015, the aggregate deduction and related interest expense which could be claimed in a given year could not exceed 80% of the related IP profits of the company as computed before such deductions.
 The cap was temporarily increased to 100% of those profits applying to accounting periods beginning on or after 1 January 2015.
 However the 80% cap was subsequently reintroduced for IP acquired after 11 October 2017.
 Any excess deductions can be carried forward and offset against IP profits in succeeding years.
 The cap does not therefore restrict the total amount of deductions available, but may spread them over a longer period depending on the profit profile of the company.